testcontainers/testcontainers-site/content/getting-started/index.md

 resource clean up by matching those labels.
 This works reliably even when the test process exits abnormally (e.g. sending a SIGKILL).

-## Differences with Docker and Docker Compose
+### Differences with Docker and Docker Compose
-Docker became a must-have tool in the developer's toolbox and is widely adopted for running software systems.
 Docker and Docker Compose can also be used directly for spinning up dependencies that are needed for tests, but this approach has downsides.
 Creating reliable and fully-initialized service dependencies using raw Docker commands or using Docker Compose requires good knowledge of Docker internals and how to best run specific technologies in a container.
-Especially, creating a dynamic "integration testing environment" by directly using Docker commands or docker-compose may result in port conflicts, containers not being fully initialized or ready for interactions when the tests start, etc.
+For example, creating a dynamic "integration testing environment" by directly using Docker commands or docker-compose may result in port conflicts, containers not being fully initialized or ready for interactions when the tests start, etc.
 Testcontainers libraries leverage the full power of Docker containers under the hood and